eerimoq/simba/README.rst

         return (NULL);
     }

 Threads usually communicates over channels.
-There are three kinds of channels;
+There are two kinds of channels;
-queue, event and sock.
-All implementing the same abstract channel interface.
+queue and event.
+Both implementing the same abstract channel interface.
 This makes channel very powerful as a synchronization primitive.
 They can be seen as file descriptors in linux.